Dopeamin/bigdata_project/README.md

 - We use a Spark Streaming job to subscribe to the Kafka topic and process the data in real-time.

-### 3. Data Analysis:
+### 3. Data Storage:

-- Spark is used for data processing and analytics.
-Spark is used to read the sorted data from MongoDB, count the number of occurrences of each field, and write the output to MongoDB.
+- The data processed by both the bash processing of hadoop and spark streaming will be stored on MongoDb database which will make it easy to access on request.

 ### 4. Data Visualization: